 07 August 2011

-Green veggies in the fridge being continually ignored is unforgivable!
+Green vegetables in the fridge being continually ignored is unforgivable!
 I'm bad, I know.
 I keep on procrastinating the day I will tackle the greens.
 Doesn't anyone have THE lazy days like I do?
 My vegetable compartment was brimming with healthy ingredients and being lazy as I am, I sometimes hope (Did I just say hope?) that they are not there.
 Instead I was hoping that there are some cooked food waiting for me to just reheat.
 But I am never that lucky.

-So before I regret not cooking the veggies at all, I took them all out of the compartment.
+So before I regret not cooking the vegetables at all, I took them all out of the compartment.
 I happened to notice that they are all green (This proves that I am a great observer.) and when I looked out the window, I also noticed my mint plants blooming with beautiful GREEN leaves.
 Out I went with my little lady toddler to gather some mint leaves.
 In the process, I taught her to associate the scent with its name.
 She said, "Enk".
 Most of the words she says all sound the same to me.
 I tried "menta".
 "Enkh".
 It still sounds the same to me.

 I already did a pasta sauce with this combination before and I remembered that we loved it.
 The mint delicately dominated the different flavours of the dish and it tasted so summery.
 I also took out my small bottle of crushed pistachios from Bronte, Sicily, a small town that produces the best pistachios in the country.
 It's like playing the game "touch the color - green".
 It was my favorite game when I was a kid.
 I could also touch the Matcha green tea canister but the recipe was already becoming a hodgepodge of tastes.